Gasoline Dispensing Facilities

 What is Stage II?

-Stage II Vapor Control is the control of gasoline vapor emissions that occurs when vehicles are being fueled at GDFs.
-Stage II Vapor Recovery is the system used to capture the gasoline vapors at the vehicle fill pipe.
-The captured vapors are returned to the empty space in the underground storage tank at the GDF.
-The vapors stored in the underground storage tanks will later be transferred to the terminal for processing during the next bulk delivery via the Stage I Vapor Recovery system.
+Stage II Vapor Recovery is an obsolete system used, prior to July 2015, to control gasoline vapor emissions that occurred when vehicles were being fueled at GDFs.
+Stage II Vapor Recovery captured the gasoline vapors at the vehicle fill pipe.
+The captured vapors were returned to the empty space in the underground storage tank at the GDF.
+The vapors stored in the underground storage tanks were later transferred to the terminal for processing during the next bulk delivery via the Stage I Vapor Recovery system.

 Federal regulations have required the installation of ORVR systems in all vehicles since 1998.
 In the early 2000's, EPA determined that Stage II and ORVR systems were incompatible with each other and actually caused an increase in emissions.
 In order to evaluate the effectiveness Connecticut's GDF Vapor Control Program, DEEP commissioned an Analysis of Future Options for Connecticut's Gasoline Dispensing Facility Vapor Control Program .